borglab/gtsam/GTSAM-Concepts.md

 Lie Group
 ---------

-A Lie group is both a manofold *and* a group.
+A Lie group is both a manifold *and* a group.
 Hence, a LIE_GROUP type should implements both MANIFOLD and GROUP concepts.
 However, we now also need to be able to evaluate the derivatives of compose and inverse.
 Hence, we have the following extra valid expressions:

 * `compose(p,q,H1,H2)`
 * `inverse(p,H)`